Hi, I am

 Fast algorithms for solving systems of hyperbolic partial differential equations using carefully formed spacetime simplices in up to \(\mathbb{E}^3 \times \mathbb{R}\), capable of adaptive error control.
 Distributed implementation written in C++ using MPI + pthreads

 I enjoy theoretical computer science more broadly, especially enjoying usage of randomness in algorithms and its further reaching implications in the limits of what can be computed.
 I also have a fondness for more general graph algorithms.
-I am still finding my way in cs theory and have much to learn, but I am enjoying it!

 CONFERENCE TALKS